isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2022-03-03-Response-Speech-by-Mr-Edwin-Tong-at-the-Committee-of-Supply-2022-Minlaw.md

 44. Second, Mr Zhulkarnain asked about efforts to reduce unclaimed CPF monies held by the Public Trustee.

 {:start="45"}
-45. Members may recall that we are already simplifying the claims process through the BENEFICIARY REPRESENTATIVE APPROACH.
+45. Members may recall that we are already simplifying the claims process through the Beneficiary Representative approach.

 {:start="46"}
 46. This will apply to about half of all un-nominated CPF monies handled by the Public Trustee annually.
 A fairly big portion of the un-nominated sums will come under this approach.